seif-bouanik/IP_Address_Management/README.md

 # IP Address Management (Console)

-This program uses the **ipaddress** module and classes to manage the addresses scheme.
+This program uses the **ipaddress** module and classes to manage the addressing scheme.

 There are two main classes, Network and Subnet:
 Network class methods: